 (b) working at home is cost-effective and any increase in work that may be passed to your colleagues as a result is kept to a minimum; and

-(c) working from home (either occasionally or regularly, as applicable) will significantly reduce your carbon emissions and/or have another positive environmental impact.
+(c) working from home (either occasionally or regularly, as applicable) will significantly reduce our Carbon Footprint and the emissions of GHG associated with your commute and/or have another positive environmental impact.

 (a) work independently, motivate yourself and use your own initiative;

 (b) manage your workload effectively and complete work to set deadlines;